Wahidur-Rahman1/CS_6350/Linear Regression/README.md

-this folder is ofr the linear regression assignment
+this folder is for the linear regression assignment